mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/HNC_CDCU6.md

 ## Description

-A CDC is used by the Army to support readiness of families by reducing the conflict between military mission workforce requirements and parental responsibilities.
-CDC facilities covered in this standard were developed to support the needs of children 6 weeks – 5 years of age.
+A CDCU6 is used by the Army to support readiness of families by reducing the conflict between military mission workforce requirements and parental responsibilities.
+CDCU6 facilities covered in this standard were developed to support the needs of children 6 weeks – 5 years of age.

 ## Variations